ENCCS/julia-for-hpc/content/dagger.rst

    println("Dagger tasks")
    foreach(println, sort(results))

-We can see that Dagger thread 1 on worker 1 for scheduling tasks and the other Dagger processors to execute the tasks.
+We can see that Dagger used thread one on worker one for scheduling tasks and the other Dagger processors to execute the tasks.

-We can also specify more complex, dynamic tasks graphs since Dagger uses a dynamic scheduler and allows nesting tasks.
+We can also specify more complex, dynamic task graphs since Dagger uses a dynamic scheduler and allows nesting tasks.
-Here is an example of dynamic task graph:
+Here is an example of a dynamic task graph:

 .. code-block:: julia